 No doubt many patients are nervous about taking a blood thinner.
-However, one advantage of using warfarin, as opposed to newer next generation anticoagulants, is that bleeding events can be reversed with the use of Vitamin K. In fact, it's the vitamin K you were told to be wary of in green, leafy vegetables - but in medication form.
+However, one advantage of using warfarin is that bleeding events can be reversed with the use of Vitamin K. In fact, it's the vitamin K you were told to be wary of in green, leafy vegetables -- but in medication form.

 And what if you have a serious bleeding episode while on a blood-thinning medication?
 Should you stop it all together?
-A 2016 observational study published in Stroke suggests no -- that most people will benefit from restarting their blood thinning medication to help prevent clots and lower the risk of stroke and heart attacks.
+A clinical study published in Stroke suggests no -- that most people will benefit from restarting their blood thinning medication to help prevent clots and lower the risk of stroke and heart attacks.
 The researchers also found that Pradaxa (dabigatran) may be less likely than warfarin to cause recurrent bleeding.
-Plus, there's also Praxbind as a reversal agent.
+Plus, there's also the more recent reversal agent Andexxa for Eliquis and Xarelto.
 Ultimately, your doctor will help guide you to the best agent for your needs.

 Rodents include not only rats and mice, but also squirrels, woodchucks, chipmunks, porcupines, nutria, and beavers.
 As in humans, warfarin use stops normal blood clotting in rodents.
 Although rodents play important roles in nature, they can carry disease and may sometimes require control.

 Birds of Prey Getting a Full Warfarin Dose, Too

 Killing rats and other rodents with warfarin rodent poison led to a problem, the death of birds of prey like eagles, owls and hawks.
 These birds of prey hunt and eat the rodents that have ingested the poison.

 In fact, North American lawmakers moved to restrict the use of rodent poisons based on blood thinners, as studies show that the toxins accumulate in birds of prey and other animals.